blogmywiki/listenwithother/readme.md

 ### About the author

 Giles Booth was born in Bristol and grew up in North Somerset.
 He's a former BBC radio studio manager and teacher.
 He enjoys reading and writing short fiction.
-His 2008 novella *Constance Breakwater and her Beautiful Museumhood* is available as an eBook and paperback via Amazon.
+His 2008 novella for young adults *Constance Breakwater and her Beautiful Museumhood* is available as an eBook and paperback via Amazon.

 ## Series 1 - The Merry Milkmaids - coming soon